Lynard05/device-data/README.md

  ____Requirements____

- This module requires the following modules:
+ The following modules are required:

 - Pandas
 - Matplotlib